rails/rails/guides/source/active_record_querying.md

 Running EXPLAIN
 ---------------

 You can run EXPLAIN on the queries triggered by relations.
+EXPLAIN output varies for each database.

-For example,
+For example, running

 ```ruby
 Customer.where(id: 1).joins(:orders).explain
 ```

-may yield
+may yield this for MySQL and MariaDB:

 ```
 EXPLAIN for: SELECT `customers`.* FROM `customers` INNER JOIN `orders` ON `orders`.`customer_id` = `customers`.`id` WHERE `customers`.`id` = 1